|Date of Birth||2 June 1941 , Savannah, Georgia, USA|

-German audiences will also see him as one of the co-stars in the multi-million dollar production of Hindenberg, scheduled to air in January, 2011 with worldwide release thereafter.
-Mr. Keach co-stars in the new FX series entitled, Lights Out, about a boxing family, where he plays the Dad-trainer of two boxing sons, played by Holt McCallany and Pablo Schreiber.
-The series, , is also scheduled to air in January, 2011.
+German audiences will also see him as one of the co-stars in the multi-million dollar production of Hindenburg (2011), scheduled to air in January, 2011 with worldwide release thereafter.
+Mr. Keach co-stars in the new FX series entitled Lights Out (2011) about a boxing family, where he plays the Dad-trainer of two boxing sons played by Holt McCallany and Pablo Schreiber.
+The series is also scheduled to air in January, 2011.
 Keach returns to the New York stage at the start of the 2011 in Jon Robin Baitz's new play, "Other Desert Cities," at the Lincoln Center.

 Historical roles have always attracted him.
-In movies, he has played roles ranging from Martin Luther to Frank James.
+In movies he has played roles ranging from Martin Luther to Frank James.
 On television he has been Napoleon, Wilbur Wright, J. Robert Oppenheimer, Barabbas, Sam Houston, and Ernest Hemingway, for which he won a Golden Globe as Best Actor in a mini-series and was nominated for an Emmy in the same category.
-He played an eccentric painter, Mistral, in the Judith Krantz classic, Mistral's Daughter, a northern spy in the civil war special, The Blue and The Gray, more recently as the pirate Benjamin Hornigold in the Hallmark epic Blackbeard.
+He played an eccentric painter, Mistral, in the Judith Krantz classic, Mistral's Daughter (1984), a northern spy in the civil war special, The Blue and the Gray (1982), more recently as the pirate Benjamin Hornigold in the Hallmark epic Blackbeard (2006).

-As a director, his production of Arthur Miller's Incident at Vichy for PBS, was, according to Mr. Miller in his autobiography, Timebends, "the most expressive production of that play he had seen."
-He won a Cine Golden Eagle Award for his work on the dramatic documentary, The Repeater, in which he starred and also wrote and directed.
+As a director, his production of Arthur Miller's Incident at Vichy (1973) for PBS was, according to Mr. Miller in his autobiography, Timebends, "the most expressive production of that play he had seen."
+He won a Cine Golden Eagle award for his work on the dramatic documentary, The Repeater, in which he starred and also wrote and directed.